Xpounder-com/redactory/README.md

 - `preview <file>` – show a diff of the proposed changes
 - `ingest <dir>` – scrub all supported files within a directory
 - `policy validate <file>` – verify a policy file is valid

+### Azure Upload

+If the environment variable `AZURE_BLOB_SAS_URL` is set, scrubbed files will be uploaded to Azure Blob Storage using that SAS URL and the resulting signed blob URL will be printed.
+This value is typically provided via your Key Vault in production.